 Pressure Washing Your Siding the Right Way

 Before you even break out your pressure washer, look around your house.
-You need to make sure that the siding is intact.
-Check that there are no pieces of loose vinyl.
+You need to make sure that the vinyl siding is intact.
+Check that there are no pieces of loose vinyl on the vinyl siding.

 Drench the soil in your garden beds that surround the perimeter of your house.
 Doing so will dilute the chemicals you use so plants don’t get hit with the full-strength version.